www.fd.org Office of Defender Services

 CLE Information: Upon viewing a video in its entirety you will be given instructions for obtaining a certificate of completion for that content.
 You are responsible for submitting the certificate of completion and other required materials to the appropriate CLE compliance organization.
 Although many of our in-person seminars are approved in their entirety for CLE credit by several states, the individual recorded sessions have not been separately approved for CLE credit.
 Each video is approximately 50 to 60 minutes long.
 The exact duration is displayed at the start of each recording.

-Formats Available: Streaming
+Formats Available: On-Demand

-Original Seminar Date: August 12, 2010
+Original Seminar Date: June 09, 2020

 On-Demand Release Date: Available Now

-Formats Available: Streaming
+Formats Available: On-Demand

-Original Seminar Date: August 12, 2010
+Original Seminar Date: December 01, 2018

 On-Demand Release Date: Available Now